SDLTM00410 - Scope: what is chargeable: land transactions: Residential Property–How many Dwellings?

 It will sometimes be important to determine whether there is more than one dwelling included within a property.
 This may be necessary in certain scenarios including:

-• Section 116(7): Where six or more separate dwellings are the subject of a single transaction, they may be treated as non-residential property.
+- Section 116(7): Where six or more separate dwellings are the subject of a single transaction, they must be treated as non-residential property if Multiple Dwellings Relief (relief abolished with effect from 1 June 2024) is not claimed.

-• Schedule 6B: The calculation of tax for Multiple Dwellings Relief is dependent on the number of single dwellings within the transaction.
+- Schedule 6B: The calculation of tax for Multiple Dwellings Relief (relief abolished with effect from 1 June 2024) is dependent on the number of within the transaction.

 Sometimes it will be obvious that there are two dwellings, for example 2 flats in a building bought in a single transaction.
 However, it can sometimes be difficult to discern whether, for example, a ‘main house’ and ‘annex’ in the same building should be considered one or two dwellings.